 When you get a judgment against the debtor, you are now in the position of being a judgment creditor.
-That gives you a lot more power, and you can do many things with the judgment.
-Options include :
+This gives you a lot more power, and you can do many things with the judgment.
+Read on to learn about some of the options a judgment creditor has.

 - File a wage garnishment.